haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Chain Devil
 Medium fiend (devil), lawful evil
 Armor Class 16 (natural armor) Hit Points 85 (10d8 + 40) Speed 30 ft.
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 275

 Wisdom saving throw or be frightened until the end of its turn.
 Horned Devil